List of Squid Game characters: Kang Sae-byeok

+Although Sae-byeok does not appear in season 2 due to her death, aside from a nightmare sequence, Gi-Hun continues to watch over Kang Cheol with Sang-Woo's mother for 2 years until Gi-Hun gets a recent news of the location of Sae-byeok and Cheol's mother, who also recently escaped North Korea, in which he request the broker to contact him (or Sang-Woo's mother) in a moment of notice upon her mother's retrieval.

 Jung was called Squid Game's breakout star by critics.
 For her performance, she won the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series at the 28th Screen Actors Guild Awards.
 This nomination made her the second actress of Asian as well as Korean descent to receive an individual SAG Award nomination.
 Her win, along with Lee Jung-jae winning the respective male award, made history for the show becoming the first non-English language television series to win at the SAG Awards.
 She was also nominated along with her costars for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.

 Oh Il-nam

-Oh Il-nam, also known as Player 001, is portrayed by O Yeong-su.
+Oh Il-nam, also known as Player 001, portrayed by O Yeong-su, is the overarching antagonist of Squid Game, and the primary antagonist of the first season.

-Il-nam is initially presented as an elderly man with a brain tumor and dementia, who prefers playing the game to waiting to die in the outside world.
+Il-nam is initially presented as an elderly man with a brain tumor and dementia, who prefers playing the game than to await death in the outside world.
 During the game, Il-nam forms a close alliance with Gi-hun, and survives the first three games before being seemingly killed off-screen during the Marbles game, voluntarily giving his final marble to Gi-hun for safety.

 However, a year after Gi-hun wins the game, it is revealed that Il-nam survived and that he was secretly the creator/host of the games, angering Gi-hun.
 Il-nam explains his reasoning for creating the games to Gi-hun, namely that he had lost the ability to enjoy life due to his immense wealth and lost faith in humanity, and that he decided to join this game out of boredom, knowing it would be the final one he would oversee.
 However, he states that he genuinely enjoyed playing the game with Gi-hun.
 Il-nam then dies of his cancer, but not before making a final bet with Gi-hun.